niki-evgeniev/CarpMap/README.md

   - IP management for access control
   - IP to see visitor last day/month/new for today
   - BANNED Ip
+  - Change password
+  - Change user roles
+  - Change to other user details info ( email, facebook , twiter and more )
 - Mail system
   - Receive and delete messages
   - View message details